Bits and pieces of memory

 In 1996 I sat for the New York Bar in the City, worked as a project attorney, and was invited to work for Squaresoft in Los Angeles.
 I was not called to the Virginia Bar, but successfully sat for the California Bar on the second raffle.
 In 2001 I worked at what is now the largest law firm in Japan.
 In 2005 I worked for a boutique firm in Osaka, where I adopted my legally registered Japanese alias: Masahisa Minamoto.
 Minamoto is a surname for royal offspring who did not ascend to the royal line.
 The Japanese ideographic characters for Masahisa approximate my former American nickname.

 In 2012 I returned to Tokyo with my Kashihara spouse, Kanako "Kana" Yoshida Allen.
+She is writing a book, How to kill Steve Allen.
 Our daughter's American name is Skye Maka Intireina Allen.
 Intireina is a MacIntyre matronymic.
-The ideographic characters for Skye's Japanese name, Maka, mean Full Brilliance.
-We moved to the Tennoz Isle neighbourhood of Tokyo in 2012, and I moved to Switzerland in 2015.
+The ideographs for Skye's Japanese name, Maka, mean Full Essence.
+We moved to the Tennoz Isle neighbourhood of Tokyo in 2012.

 My autobiography is available for free below.

 McIntyre was my mother's father's birth name.
 Sidney Chester McIntyre, born in 1871, changed the “y” to “i" while attending Northeastern Law School in the 1910s.
 McIntyre's mother was probably German-Alsatian Ashkenazim, and her family name Anglicized to Evans when emigrating to Halifax, Nova Scotia before her birth in 1834.